Carnival in Barranquilla

 • Cayeye, a dish made from green bananas

-To learn more about traditional food on Colombia’s north coast, check out Cartagena Culinary.
+To learn more about traditional food on Colombia’s north coast, check our article food Caribbean coast.

 A fun way to try the local specialties is with a street food tour.